Tap to get financing

 Current Rates

-What this means is both simple and a little complicated (full disclosure: Nearly everything with interest rates is complicated).
-The simple part is that financing is cheaper to get today than it was over the summer.
+What this all means is complicated (full disclosure: Nearly everything with interest rates is complicated).
+The simple part is that financing is broadly cheaper to get today than it was over the summer.
 That's great news, but what does tomorrow look like?
 Should you expect rates to fall much further?

 This page gives the most recent interest rates for each type of financing, with greater discussion toward the bottom on how interest rates are determined, what can impact the rates you’re given by lenders, and how you can improve the terms you receive.